wso2-attic/esb-connectors/producteev/producteev-connector/producteev-connector-1.0.0/README.txt

  9. Update the Producteev properties file at location "<PRODUCTEEV_CONNECTOR_HOME>/producteev-connector/producteev-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.

-    i)      apiUrl                      - The API URL specific to the domain of the created account (e.g.: https://www.producteev.com). ii)     accessToken                 - Use the access token obtained under step 4. iii)    networkId                   - Use the network ID created under step 5 i). iv)     projectId                   - Use the project ID created under step 5 ii).
+    i)     apiUrl                      - The API URL specific to the domain of the created account (e.g.: https://www.producteev.com). ii)    networkId                   - Use the network ID created under step 5 i). iii)   projectId                   - Use the project ID created under step 5 ii). iv)    userId                      - Use the user ID created under step 5 iii).
-    v)      userId                      - Use the user ID created under step 5 iii). vi)     taskTitleMandatory          - Text to be used as 'title' while creating a task with mandatory parameters. vii)    taskTitleOptional           - Text to be used as 'title' while creating a task with optional parameters. viii)   endDate                     - Date to be used as 'deadline' while creating a task with optional parameters. e.g.: 2015-09-15T00:00:00+0000. ix)     endDateTimeZone             - Standard time zone code to be used as "deadline_timezone" while creating a task with optional parameters (e.g.: GST).
+    v)     taskTitleMandatory          - Text to be used as 'title' while creating a task with mandatory parameters. vi)    taskTitleOptional           - Text to be used as 'title' while creating a task with optional parameters. vii)   endDate                     - Date to be used as 'deadline' while creating a task with optional parameters. e.g.: 2015-09-15T00:00:00+0000. vii)   endDateTimeZone             - Standard time zone code to be used as "deadline_timezone" while creating a task with optional parameters (e.g.: GST). ix)   updateTaskTitle             - Text to be used as 'title' while updating a task with optional parameters (Note: This parameter  value must be different than the "taskTitleOptional" parameter value. ).
-     x)     updateTaskTitle             - Text to be used as 'title' while updating a task with optional parameters (Note: This parameter  value must be different than the "taskTitleOptional" parameter value. ). xi)     updateTaskEndDate           - Date to be used as 'deadline' while updating a task with optional parameters (Note: This parameter  value must be different than the "endDate" parameter value.). e.g.: 2015-09-20T00:00:00+0000. xii)    updateTaskEndDateTimeZone   - Standard time zone code to be used as "deadline_timezone" while updating a task with optional parameters (Note: This parameter  value must be different than the "endDateTimeZone" parameter value.). e.g.: GMT. xiii)   noteMessageMand             - Text to be used as 'message' while creating a note with mandatory parameters. xiv)    noteMessageOpt              - Text to be used as 'message' while creating a note with optional parameters. xv)     taskIdWithFileNote          - Use the task ID created under step 5 iv). xvi)    invitationType              - Type of the network invitation ( Possible values are "member" and "admin"). xvii)   invitationEmail             - Email address of the person to be used as invite user to the network with mandatory parameters. xviii)  labelId                     - Use the label ID created under step 5 vi). xix)    labelTitle                  - Use a valid string.
-The value should be different from the title of label created in step 5 vi). xx)     foregroundColor             - Use a hexadecimal colour code as the value (The initial value should be different from '#e8cdde'). xxi)    backgroundColor             - Use a hexadecimal colour code as the value (The initial value should be different from '#9f3879').
+    x)    updateTaskEndDate           - Date to be used as 'deadline' while updating a task with optional parameters (Note: This parameter  value must be different than the "endDate" parameter value.). e.g.: 2015-09-20T00:00:00+0000. xi)   updateTaskEndDateTimeZone   - Standard time zone code to be used as "deadline_timezone" while updating a task with optional parameters (Note: This parameter  value must be different than the "endDateTimeZone" parameter value.). e.g.: GMT. xii)  noteMessageMand             - Text to be used as 'message' while creating a note with mandatory parameters. xiii) noteMessageOpt              - Text to be used as 'message' while creating a note with optional parameters. xiv)  taskIdWithFileNote          - Use the task ID created under step 5 iv). xv)   invitationType              - Type of the network invitation ( Possible values are "member" and "admin"). xvi)  invitationEmail             - Email address of the person to be used as invite user to the network with mandatory parameters. xvii) labelId                     - Use the label ID created under step 5 vi). xvii) labelTitle                  - Use a valid string.
+The value should be different from the title of label created in step 5 vi). xix)  foregroundColor             - Use a hexadecimal colour code as the value (The initial value should be different from '#e8cdde'). xx)   backgroundColor             - Use a hexadecimal colour code as the value (The initial value should be different from '#9f3879').

     NOTE: The property values of taskTitleMandatory, taskTitleOptional, invitationEmail, labelId, labelTitle, foregroundColor, backgroundColor should be changed to unique different values for each integration execution.